 People falsely believe that a big dose is necessary to relieve their symptoms faster.
 When consuming Medical Cannabis products, low doses can be much more effective than larger doses.
 Microdosing is the practice of taking or administering very small amounts of a drug in order to benefit from its physiological action while minimising undesirable side effects.
 Here at CDA, we say, “Start low and go slow”, slowly titrating the patient’s Medicine until they have found their effective dose.
 Titration is the process of adjusting the dose of a medication to reach the maximum benefit without the adverse effects.

 The biphasic effect:

 Low and high doses of the same substance can produce opposite effects.
-Small doses of Cannabis tend to stimulate, while large doses tend to sedate.
+Small doses of Medical Cannabis tend to stimulate, while large doses tend to sedate.

 You can find your suggested dosing in your script and label provided by the pharmacist.
 If you have further questions regarding your product dosing, we recommend you contact your pharmacist, or discuss it during your follow up appointment with us.

 Titrating THC vs Titrating CBD